 NOTE: if you have students that don't have a computer that is adequate for regular browsing and access to cloud products, please let them be aware of the emergency student fund.

-Steps to take to plan for Fall
+Steps to take when preparing to teach remotely

 First, Provide stability and structure

 Create a Moodle class that serves as the hub for your class with contact info and links to important tools and resources.
 Review your syllabus and revise as needed to allow for flexible remote and/or face-to-face formats.
 Plan out communications for the semester so that you are regularly sending updates to students and they know what to expect.

 People learning remotely need social connections with instructors and classmates.
 There are many communities that are online and robust, even though their members may never have met in person.
 Creating spaces in Moodle (or other online platforms) where students can communicate casually will help build a more cohesive community, even if in-person meetings are still on hold.

 Third: Make connections between learning objectives and activtities clear

 The learning objectives in your syllabus should be clearly expressed and measurable.
 Make sure that when students start an activitiy, there is a clear description of how it links to the objectives for the course and future applications outside the course.
 If a student is unable to complete an activity as described (because of technical or personal issues), provide a clear alternative that is also an acceptable way to meet that objective.